Yusuf bin Ahmad al-Kawneyn: Shrines

-The sheikh has shrines dedicated to him in Sri Lanka, in the town of Aw Barkhadle, northeast Hargeisa in Somaliland, in a site called Qoranyale, near the town of Borama. and Harar.
+The sheikh has shrines dedicated to him in Sri Lanka, in the town of Aw-Barkhadle, northeast of Hargeisa in Somaliland, in a site called Qoranyale, near the town of Borama.
+Shrines are also to be found in eastern modern Ethiopia near Fedis as well as in Harar.

 According to C.J Cruttenden, the tomb of saint Aw Barkhadle, which is located to the southwest of Berbera, was used by the Isaaq clans to settle disputes and to swear oaths of alliances under a holy relic attributed to Bilal Ibn Rabah.
 The Eidagale historically acted as mediators.

 When any grave question arises affecting the interests of the Isaakh tribe in general.
 On a paper yet carefully preserved in the tomb, and bearing the sign-manual of Belat [Bilal], the slave of one of the early khaleefehs, fresh oaths of lasting friendship and lasting alliances are made...In the season of 1846 this relic was brought to Berbera in charge of the Haber Gerhajis, and on it the rival tribes of Aial Ahmed and Aial Yunus swore to bury all animosity and live as brethren.

 According to renowned Somali anthropologist I.M.
 Lewis in his book Saints and Somalis: Popular Islam in a Clan-based Society, the descendants of Sheikh Isaaq (the Isaaq clan) annually gather at the historic shrine of Saint Aw Barkhadle to pay respects in the form of siyaaro (localized pilgrimage with offerings).
 As Aw Bardhadle had no known descendants, the descendants of the Saint's friend and contemporary figure, Sheikh Isaaq, will remember Aw Barkhadle in his stead:

 Since, however, Aw Barkhadle’s precise connection with the rulers of Ifat is not widely known, he appears as an isolated figure, and in comparison with the million or so spears of the Isaaq lineage, a saint deprived of known issue.
 The striking difference between these two saints is explained in a popular legend, according to which, when Sheikh Isaaq and Aw Barkhadle met, the latter prophesied that Isaaq would be blessed by God with many children.
 He, however, would not have descendants, but Isaaq’s issue would pay him respect and siyaaro (voluntary offerings).
 So it is, one is told, that every year the Isaaq clansmen gather at Aw Barkhadle’s shrine to make offerings in his name.

+Aw Barkhadle's shrine near Fadis was set alight during the Ogaden War by the Ethiopian militia in 1977.